Skip to main content

 Pearl Verdict

-Ryoriya Stephan Pantel is one of Kyoto's most consistently recognised French restaurants, holding Tabelog Bronze Awards every year from 2021 through 2026, Silver in 2019 and 2020, and a Michelin Plate in 2025.
+Ryoriya Stephan Pantel is one of Kyoto's most consistently recognised French restaurants, holding Tabelog Bronze Awards every year from 2021 through 2026, Silver in 2019 and 2020, a Michelin Plate in 2025.
 With a Tabelog score of 4.18 and an Opinionated About Dining ranking of #489 in Japan (2024), it punches above its price tier.
 At JPY 15,000–19,999 per head at dinner (real-world spend tracking closer to JPY 20,000–29,999 per reviews), this is a serious special-occasion restaurant at a price point that undercuts most of Kyoto's kaiseki competition.
 Book it for a celebration dinner when you want French technique in a city dominated by Japanese formats.

 About Ryoriya Stephan Pantel

 Fifteen seats.
 Seven at the counter, eight at tables.
 No private rooms, no private hire.
-That physical constraint tells you what kind of restaurant this is: small, personal, and fully focused on the food coming out of the kitchen.
+That physical constraint tells you what kind of restaurant this is: small, personal, fully focused on the food coming out of the kitchen.
 Opened in February 2014 in Nakagyo-ku, a residential pocket of central Kyoto a ten-minute walk from Marutamachi subway station, the venue operates as a house restaurant rather than a purpose-built dining room.
-That informality is intentional, and it works in the room's favour for couples and close-friend dinners where you want focus without ceremony.
+That informality is intentional, it works in the room's favour for couples and close-friend dinners where you want focus without ceremony.

 The format is dinner-only.
 Service runs from 18:00 with a single sitting, finishing by 22:00.
 Tuesday and Wednesday are closed.
 That one-time start is worth noting: arrive on time.
 There is no drifting in at 19:30.
 If you are travelling from Osaka or Nara and factoring in train times, build in a buffer.
-The cancellation policy is strict — 50% the day before, 100% on the day — which reflects the limited seat count and the kitchen's inability to absorb last-minute no-shows at scale.
+The cancellation policy is strict; 50% the day before, 100% on the day; which reflects the limited seat count and the kitchen's inability to absorb last-minute no-shows at scale.

 The wine programme is a deliberate part of the experience.
-The venue lists wine as a specific focus, and the absence of a service charge makes the overall cost calculation more transparent than comparable Kyoto dining rooms that stack 10–15% service on leading of already high menu prices.
+The venue lists wine as a specific focus, the absence of a service charge makes the overall cost calculation more transparent than comparable Kyoto dining rooms that stack 10–15% service on top of already high menu prices.
 Credit cards are accepted (Visa, Mastercard, JCB, Amex, Diners), which is useful at this price level.
 No electronic money or QR payments.

 For the editorial angle: this is not a late-night venue in the conventional sense.
 The 22:00 close means that if you are looking for somewhere to eat after 21:00, Ryoriya Stephan Pantel is not the answer.
 But if your evening starts at 18:00 and you want a two-to-three-hour French dinner that carries you through to 21:00–21:30 without the pressure of a hard cutoff mid-course, the single-sitting format actually gives the meal room to breathe.
 That makes it a strong anchor for an evening in Kyoto rather than a late addition to one.